dalerog/Klory/pages/CaseBuild.md

 | MCU Cover Frame | 3D Printed | This is a frame to hole a cover for the MCU.
 It also covers the encoder hole. | |
 | MCU Cover | Laser Cut | Covers the MCU. | You could 3D print this with the part abhove. |

+The source files for building the case can be found in the case folder.

+* If you are laser cutting the switch plate (top) and bottom plate, you can use the files **BottomPlate.svg** and **SwitchPlate.svg**.

+* The file **caseSides.scad** is an OpenSCAD file for generating the STL files for 3D printing the case.
+This one file will generate the four parts of the case that are needed.
+You can comment out lines if you only want to print one part at a time.

+* The file **output/caseSides.stl** is the file for the 3D printer that was exported from **caseSides.scad**.

+* If you want to 3D print the top and bottom plate instead of laser cutting them, you can uncomment lines in caseSides.scad to generate them.
+You can find the output for these in the files **case/switchPlate.stl** and **case/bottomPlate.stl**.
+I didn't use these files in my build and it is possible that the height of these files are not the same as the acrylic that I used, so it might take some adjustment to work.

+* The file **mcuCover.scad** creates the cover for the MCU and encoder.
+There are multiple versions that you can create from this file depending on what you comment or uncomment.
+The file **case/mcuTopless.stl** is the output for a build without an encoder while **case/mcuTopLessWithEncoder.stl** is for builds with an encoder.

+    * These version do not have covers over the MCU, but require an acrylic window.
+You can uncomment some lines in the scad file to get          covers 3D printed.
+You would need to add screw holes as I didn't add those.
+You can always use a drill to add them.

+* If you are laser cutting acrylic for a window to see the MCU, use the files **mcuCoverInsert.svg** or **mcuCoverInsertWithEncoder.svg**.
+I used both clear and smoke acrylic and can't decide which looks better.
+Both look awesome!

 ***

 ## Building